 Long time volunteer

-Bonnie Rembacz became involved with Zambia's Scholarship Fund in 2010 and says it has truly been a blessing in her life.
+Bonnie Rembacz became involved with Zambia's Scholarship Fund in 2010.
 She picked 2 students to sponsor; a girl and a boy.
 Since then she has supported four more students.
 Danny Chama (pictured) she grew to know through letters and realized she could make a difference in his life.
-So she and Karen Trenholm visited Zambia and it was a life-changing experience.
-The best part of her trip was the opportunity to meet 3 of her students & listen to their stories about how their lives have changed since they received a sponsor.
+So she visited Zambia, the best part of her trip was the opportunity to meet 3 of her students & listen to their stories.

 Board member Zambia